 There is not a Credit Karma platform specifically designed for business.
-However, Nav is a similar tool that pulls your business credit score from the 3 main credit bureaus (Dun & Bradstreet, Equifax Business and Experian Business), and best of all, is free.
+However, Nav is a similar tool that pulls your business credit score from the three main credit bureaus (Dun & Bradstreet, Equifax Business, and Experian Business), and best of all, it is free.

 After submitting your basic information, you’ll have access to your business credit score at any time and no cost.

 How can I build my business credit fast?